Commercial HVAC, Commercial Installations

 - Product storage areas having different heating and cooling requirements

 Another little-known contributor to retail HVAC issues can be the product you sell.
 Retail clothing stores (and other types of businesses dealing with fabric) can generate tremendous amounts of fiber in the air.
-You don’t notice it so much (except possibly when you’re cleaning up all the dust that accumulates on every surface of the store each day!) but that fiber circulating through your ventilation system can wreak havoc on HVAC equipment.
+You may not notice it so much (except possibly when you’re cleaning up all the dust that accumulates on every surface of the store each day!).
+But that fiber circulating through your ventilation system can wreak havoc on HVAC equipment.

 Here’s another common problem: retail space comes at a premium cost, especially here in New York City.
 The cost of doing business is extremely high, not to mention the cost of renovating a space.
 So financial concerns can lead business owners and managers to go for the lowest bidder on a retail HVAC installation job, and just hope for the best.